AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 1. Go to [Darthsternie's Firmware Archive](https://darthsternie.net/3ds-firmwares/).

-2. Download a firmware archive matching your system's region and current firmware version.
+2. Download a firmware archive matching your console region and current firmware version.
 - If you don't know your system's current firmware version and can't boot to Home Menu:
 - Launch GodMode9
 - Go to `CTRNAND/title/000400db/????????/content`.